 Home hospice care usually costs less than care in hospitals, nursing homes, or other institutional settings.
 This is because less high-cost technology is used, and family and friends provide most of the care at home.

 Hospice care is paid for by Medicare, Medicaid in most states, the Department of Veterans Affairs, most private insurance plans, HMOs, and other managed care organizations pay for hospice care.
 Also, community contributions, memorial donations, and foundation gifts allow many hospices to give free services to patients who can’t afford payment.
 Some programs charge patients according to their ability to pay.

 The patient signs a statement that says he or she understands the nature of the illness and of hospice care, and that he or she wants to be admitted to hospice.
 By signing the statement, the patient declines Medicare Part A and instead chooses the Medicare hospice benefit for all care related to his or her cancer.
 The patient can still receive Medicare benefits for illnesses that aren’t related to cancer.
 A family member may sign the statement if the patient is unable to do so.

 Most states have a Medicaid hospice benefit, which is patterned after the Medicare hospice benefit.

-Most private insurance companies include hospice care as a benefit.
+Most private health insurance companies include hospice care as a benefit.
 Be sure to ask about your insurance coverage, not only for hospice, but also for home care.

-If insurance coverage is not available or is not enough to cover all costs, the patient and the family can hire hospice providers and pay for services out of pocket.
-Some hospices provide services without charge if a patient has limited or no financial resources.
+If insurance coverage is not available or does not cover all costs, the patient and the family can hire hospice providers and pay for services out of pocket.
+Some hospices are able to provide services without charge if a patient has limited or no financial resources.